ahusejn1/TeamApple_Big_Scale_Analytics/README.md

   - C1 = 4
   - C2 = 5

-Finally, it is important to mention that this template contains two parameters to configure which are as follows :
+Finally, it is important to mention that this template contains two parameters to configure which are the following :

   - Batch size: number of examples analyzed by the model during an iteration.
 The larger the batch size, the more memory it consumes.
   - Epoch: expression to say how many times the model should cycle through all the training data.
 An epoch can contain multiple iterations.
 The number of iterations depends on the batch size.

 For example, let's say we have 2000 training examples that we are going to use.
-We can divide the dataser of 2000 examples into batches of 500 then it will take 4 iterations to complete 1 epoch.
+We can divide the dataset of 2000 examples into batches of 500 then it will take 4 iterations to complete 1 epoch.

 ###### 🔁 1st iteration

-Below, we find the result of the first iteration, which consisted in uploading into the model dataset train provided on AIcrowd of 4800 lines.
-In order to allow the model to be able to finish its run and obtain these results, we have taken the decision to proportionally reduce (that is to say by increasing the same proportion of data from the different levels) these 4800 lines into 1200 lines.
+Below, we find the result of the first iteration, which consisted in uploading into the model the train dataset  provided on AIcrowd of 4800 lines.
+In order to allow the model to be able to finish its run and obtain these results, we have taken the decision to proportionally reduce (that is to say by krrping the same proportion of data from the different levels - 6X200) these 4800 lines into 1200 lines.

 <p align="center">
   <img src="https://raw.githubusercontent.com/ahusejn1/TeamApple_Big_Scale_Analytics/main/Documentation/1.1.png" width="230" height="150"//>